 I hope this guide helps you know more about encryption and how to use it.
 And remember: Encryption is not only about hiding secrets; It’s about protecting your personal information.

-Easy guide to protect your personal information privacy with encryption by Gabriel Saldaña, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-Share Alike 2.5 Mexico License.
+Protect your personal information privacy with GPG encryption by Gabriel Saldaña, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-Share Alike 2.5 Mexico License.